 We sampled experimental independent and response variables at the beginning and end of the experiment (Table 1).
 For all shoots collected for the transplant experiment (N = 12 treatment shoots + 2*2 ambient control shoots) and transect surveys (N = 120), we measured the following shoot characteristics: leaf length, leaf width, biomass (dry weight, after 48 hours at 60°C), and microbiota.
 For shoots collected as part of environmental surveys, we also counted the number of blades per shoot.
 Shoots were brought to the lab, where epiphytes were gently scraped off with a microscope slide and grouped taxonomically.
 Z. marina shoots and associated S. naiadum epiphytes were then dried at 60°C for 48hrs to obtain dry weights.

 To quantify the diversity and composition of each shoot’s external microbiota, bacterial samples were taken before and after the transplant, as well as from ambient shoots collected at the time of transplant retrieval.
-We sampled microbiota from a standard location on each shoot - an area halfway up the third leaf that was free of S. naiadum.
+We sampled microbiota from a standard location on each shoot - an area halfway up the third youngest? leaf that was free of S. naiadum.
 This area was rinsed with filtered sterilized seawater for 10 seconds, and then a Puritan® sterile swab was used to swab the area for ten seconds, avoiding any S. naiadum basal thallus cushions.
-Swabs of Smithora bladeswere taken as above for comparison.
 The swab was stored in an individual sterile cryovial (VWR) and placed on ice for transport back to the lab, and were transferred to -80˚C for storage within 8 hours.

 DNA extraction and protocols followed standard procedures.
 DNA was extracted from swabs and water filters using the MoBio PowerSoil®-htp 96 well DNA extraction kit (Carlsbad, CA) following the manufacturer’s recommended protocol.
 The V4 region of 16S rRNA in Bacteria and Archaea was targeted for amplification using redesigned versions of the primers 515f/806r (Caporaso et al. 2012): 515f: 5’–GTGYCAGCMGCCGCGGTAA–3’, 806r: 5’–GGACTACNVGGGTWTCTAAT–3’.
 Forward primers were tagged with a 12bp Golay barcode to facilitate sample pooling.
 Each PCR contained 10µl of 5-Prime Master Mix, 1µl of each primer (final concentration = 0.2µM each), 0.5µl of peptide nucleic acid (PNA) chloroplast blocking primer (Lundberg et al. 2013; 0.2µM final concentration, purchased from PNA Bio Inc., Thousand Oaks CA), 2µl of DNA, and PCR grade water to a final volume of 25µl.
 PCR was carried out with an initial denaturation step at 94˚C for 3 minutes, followed by 25 cycles of denaturation at 94˚C for 45 seconds, PNA clamping at 75˚C for 60 seconds, primer annealing at 50˚C for 60 seconds, and extension at 72˚C for 90 seconds, with a final extension step of 72˚C for 10 minutes.
 PCR products were quantified using Quant-IT Pico Green® ds DNA Assay Kit (Life Technologies).
 Equal amounts (25ng) of each sample were pooled and then purified using the MoBio UltaClean® PCR clean-up kit.
 Pooled library quantitation and paired-end Illumina MiSeq sequencing (2 x 300bp) was carried out at the Integrated Microbiome Resource facility in the Centre for Genomics and Evolutionary Bioinformatics at Dalhousie University (Halifax, Canada).